B-Mohammed2/B-Mohammed2.github.io/ReadMe.md

 2. As a first time visitor, I want to easily understand the main purpose of the site and learn more about the different events and offers that the business provides.
 3. As a first time visitor, I want them to make contact to get advice and help with planing and book for my event.
 I would like to follow the bussiness on the defferent social media
 I would like to be able to find contact detail to contact them directly.
-4. As a first time visitor, I want customer be able to create account and recive special offers for reguler customers.
+4. As a first time visitor, I want customer be able to create account and recive special offers for reguler customers and save thier details for saving time.

 ### Returning Visitor Goals

-1. As a Returning Visitor, I want customers to use the booking function on the website to book their own service.
+1. As a Returning Visitor, I want customers to use the booking function on the website to book for thier requirment.
 2. As a Returning Visitor, I want customers to learn  about the new offers and services the bussiness provides.
-3. As a Returning Visitor, I want customers to login to created account.
+3. As a Returning Visitor, I want customers to login to their created account .

 ### Frequent User Goals